What is a Claim chart and how can they be used in different scenarios?

 Understanding Joey’s clear lack of knowledge on claim charts, Ross decided to step up to the occasion.
 What follows next is Claim chart 101, in the words of Ross.

-“In simple terms, a claim chart is used to showcase how a product (or a service) has infringed on a patent.”
+A claim chart is used to showcase how a product (or a service) has infringed on a patent.

 It started making sense to Joey as he nodded in acknowledgment.
 Ross continued.

 “Normally, to prove infringement, the patent owner/plaintiff must show that the product or service in question infringes on every portion of the claims.
 Claim charts solve this problem as they break down even very complicated claims into easily read arguments that both parties can use when deciding a case.”

 “In your case, Joey, the claim chart when generated would showcase how ADC Corp’s product infringes on your patent.
 If you had approached ADC Corp with a claim chart in the first place, you would have reached some conclusion by this point in time.”

 Joey had a clear understanding of claim charts by this moment.
 But then suddenly, a confused look appeared all over his face.
 Joey blurted, “So you’re saying, claim charts can be used out of litigation too.
 I thought that claim charts are used in patent litigation.”